 In the only photograph I have of James and Annie together, he does not look tall, his long white beard is carefully trimmed to expose his cheeks and flow from his chin, the hair behind his receding hairline may be ginger, his suit and boots are worn, and he sits on a chair looking up at the camera without smiling.
 Annie has a round face, her hair dark hair is carefully arranged in puffs, and her light-colored best cotton lawn dress is not new.
 She is standing, coquettishingly leaning towards her husband with her arms around his neck and her cheek against his forehead.
 James looks tired and uncomfortable.
 Annie is full of life, playing to the camera.
 When Irish eyes are smiling …all the world seems bright and gay.
 Annie was a Corliss till the end—she would not let her cares get her down.

-All but one of the children Annie left behind survived, married, and had children of their own.
+All but two of the children Annie left behind survived, married, and had children of their own.
 Annie’s children must have helped each other out in the difficult years following her death and kept in touch afterwards, as we know of family connections in the next generation.
 The Corliss spirit, the ability to smile though you feel like crying and to laugh in the face of fate, survived with them.
 My third cousin Hattie Murphy, who began the research that led to this story, and I have called on it over the years.
 Now we know its name.
 The Corliss spirit lives in us.

 Carol P. Christ is a founding mother in the study of women and religion, feminist theology, women’s spirituality, and the Goddess movement.
 She teaches online courses in the Women’s Spirituality program at CIIS.
 Her books include She Who Changes and Rebirth of the Goddess and the widely used anthologies Womanspirit Rising and Weaving the Visions.
 One of her great joys is leading Goddess Pilgrimages to Crete through Ariadne Institute.